History of Jerry Jones in Timeline

 In 1964, Jerry Jones co-captained the University of Arkansas national championship football team.

-1964: Co-captain of Arkansas' national championship football team
+1964: Co-captain of Arkansas' National Championship Football Team

-In 1965, Modern Security Life Insurance Co. assets reached $6,230,607.
+By 1965, Modern Security Life Insurance Co saw its assets increase to $6,230,607.

-1966: Attempt to purchase San Diego Chargers
+1966: Attempt to Purchase San Diego Chargers

 In 1966, Jerry Jones attempted to purchase the American Football League's San Diego Chargers.

-1970: Received Master's Degree
+1970: Obtaining Master's Degree

 In 1970, Jerry Jones received his master's degree in business.